Billy Yates (American football): Cleveland Browns

 Yates was signed by the Cleveland Browns on September 16, 2009.
 He played in seven games during his first season with the Browns, but started none.
 In 2010 he played in nine games, starting three.

 Retirement

 On August 15, 2011, Yates announced his intent to retire from football.

 Coaching career

 Texas A&M

 In 2013, Yates was hired by Texas A&M as their strength and conditioning coach.

 Texas Tech

 In 2014, Yates was hired by Texas Tech as their assistant strength coach.

 New England Patriots

 During the summer of 2015 Yates worked with the Patriots as part of the Bill Walsh Minority Fellowship.

 Bowling Green State University

 In 2016, Yates was hired by Bowling Green State University as their head strength and conditioning coach.

 Detroit Lions

 On January 7, 2020, Yates was hired by the Detroit Lions as their assistant offensive line coach.

 New England Patriots

 In February 2021, Yates joined the New England Patriots coaching staff as an Offensive assistant and Assistant offensive line coach.

+Ohio State University

+Ohio State hired Yates for the 2025 Ohio State Buckeyes football team as a defensive quality control coach under defensive coordinator Matt Patricia.